Mount Elsay Hike – Table of Contents

 The Mount Elsay Trail itself is long and difficult, and should not be undertaken by anyone without plenty of hiking experience.
 Sections of the trail are hard to follow, very rough, and there are exposed scree crossings and a massive boulder field to navigate.
 The hike to Mount Elsay takes you deep into Vancouver’s backcountry, where few travel.
 Take extreme caution on this hike.

 It is also worth noting the cumulative elevation gain of the Mount Elsay hike is far greater than the simple 420 m difference between the parking lot and the summit, as shown in the stats below.
+The cumulative gain is closer to 700 m.

 Mount Elsay Hike Stats